 The text must be printed in black ink.
 Colored ink is permissible for tables, figures, graphics and illustrations as appendices.
 Colored ink deteriorates over time; it is also difficult to copy and thus, not recommended.
 Change web site references to black ink.

 The exception: all signatures on the signature page are to be in indelible blue ink or use electronic signature via docusign.

-- Required submission after the review is complete: V-Text Form (permission form for submitting electronic copy of thesis or dissertation to Odum Library Archives - submit when dropping off hard copies of theses and dissertations to be bound) Word format
+- Required submission after the review is complete: V-Text Form (online permission form for submitting electronic copy of thesis or dissertation in Word format to Odum Library Archives - at no charge!)